-My Journey – The easiest way to schedule appointments with experts on campus like: your navigator, career consultants, pre-professional advisors, academic resources staff, undergraduate research experts in SOURCE and entrepreneurship specialists.
+My Journey – The easiest way to schedule appointments with experts on campus like: career consultants, pre-professional advisors, academic resources staff, undergraduate research experts in SOURCE and entrepreneurship specialists.

 Handshake – With thousands of employers using it to post internship, research and job opportunities, Handshake is a great tool to use to find your next experience on or off campus.

 CampusGroups – CampusGroups is Case Western Reserve University’s community-engagement platform and your one-stop shop for involvement and engagement.

 Residence Hall Information – Not sure what will be available to you in your residence, or just not sure what to pack?
 Navigate through the information and resources provided by University Housing to get a better idea of room necessities and what you may need to bring to campus.

 Residence Life First-Year Experience – First-year residential students become a member of one of four residential communities (Cedar, Juniper, Magnolia and Mistletoe) upon move-in/check-in before the official start of Orientation.
 Your residential college plays an integral part in your personal and academic transition to the CWRU community.